vsrinivas/fuchsia/docs/tracing/trace_format.md

 #### Instant Event (event type = 0)

 Marks a moment in time on this thread.
-These are equivalent to Magenta kernel probes.
+These are equivalent to Zircon kernel probes.

 ##### Format